What is rheumatic fever?

 How is rheumatic fever treated?

-Treatment for rheumatic fever often combines the following 3 parts:
+Treatment for rheumatic fever often combines the following 3 things:

 Can rheumatic fever be prevented?

-Many cases of rheumatic fever may be prevented with the fast treatment of strep throat with antibiotics.
+Many cases of rheumatic fever may be prevented by quickly and correctly treating strep

 Helping your child live with rheumatic fever